bborncr/Victor70C-Tools/README.md

 The documentation for the data protocol and structure can be found here (PDF):
 [FS9922-DMM4 Datasheet](https://www.ic-fortune.com/upload/Download/FS9922-DMM4-DS-13_EN.pdf)

-The 'parse_victor70c.py' script takes in a line read from the Victor 70C and returns a dictionary with the sign values and units.
+The `parse_victor70c.py` script takes in a line read from the Victor 70C and returns a dictionary with the signed values and units.
 I suspect that more experienced python programmers would just use this parser and create their own script to integrate the results into their workflow.

 ## USAGE